-- A range of assemblies are held each week including Living Values assemblies and Celebration assemblies alternating between Years 1/2/3 and Years 4/5/6, phase assemblies and class assemblies, these promote a culture of inclusivity and respect is accorded to all faiths through these assemblies. - The PSHE curriculum contains a rich variety of lessons which cycle through the school's values over a two-year period.
+- A range of assemblies are held each week including Living Values assemblies and Celebration assemblies alternating between Years 1/2/3 and Years 4/5/6, phase assemblies and class assemblies, these promote a culture of inclusivity and respect is accorded to all faiths through these assemblies. - The PSHE curriculum, as part of the Relationships, Relationships and sex education and Health Education Policy, contains a rich variety of lessons which are delivered through the school's values over a two-year period cycle.
 This process is overseen and continually evaluated and developed by two members of staff who respond with support from the Deputy Headteacher and input and challenge from governors.
 The PSHE curriculum also more broadly feeds into wider class work and school life. - The school actively promotes and teaches students about multiculturalism e.g. by planning lessons with multicultural themes and avoiding and challenging any stereotyping.
-Teachers are also proactive in planning lessons that take into account and reflect the diversity of the classroom. - The school also makes sure that lessons meet the range of needs of each student e.g. using a variety of teaching and assessment methods and learning materials do not discriminate against anyone and are adapted where necessary, e.g. large print or special grip pencils. - The school makes all reasonable adjustments necessary, these include day to day requirements to meet individuals' needs as well as ensuring all reasonable adjustments are factored into every aspect of life at Sheen Mount, for example ensuring school trips are inclusive and accessible to all.
+Teachers are also proactive in planning lessons, ensuring teaching materials are diverse and taking care to take into account and reflect the diversity of the classroom.
+The curriculum is regularly reviewed and adapted to reflect what is happening in society. - The school also makes sure that lessons meet the range of needs of each student e.g. using a variety of teaching and assessment methods and using learning materials that do not discriminate against anyone and are adapted where necessary, e.g. large print or special grip pencils.

-- The school's values are prominently posted on the school website and around the school.
-All students have equal access to school and extra-curricular activities, trips and visits and organised PSA (Parent Staff Association) events. - Students facing challenges are supported by a proactive support network within the school which is overseen and directed by the Inclusion Lead.
-Support is provided to children with additional needs through a variety of initiatives including 'The Nest' which is run for children with ASD and/or anxiety. - The school takes a 'Graduated Approach' to plan interventions for any students with additional needs in order to ensure needs of all students are met holistically.
-This involves assessing needs, planning to meet these needs in the optimum way, delivering teaching and reviewing approaches and progress. - Staff both attend external training, as well as set up internal training sessions, to help improve understanding of complex needs and ensure these are catered for.
-Examples of training include focussed equality training, which took place in September, as well as a range of specific training sessions for TAs to ensure they have the skills to support children with specific needs.
+- The school makes all reasonable adjustments necessary, these include day to day requirements to meet individuals' needs as well as ensuring all reasonable adjustments are factored into every aspect of life at Sheen Mount, for example ensuring school trips are inclusive and accessible to all. - The school's Living Values are regularly discussed e.g. at assemblies and prominently displayed and All students have equal access to school and extra-curricular activities, trips and visits and organised PSA (Parent Staff Association) events. - Students facing challenges are supported by a proactive support network within the school which is overseen and directed by the Inclusion Lead.
+Support is provided to children with additional needs through a variety of initiatives including 'The Nest' which is run for children with ASD and/or anxiety at lunchtime and 'The Rainbow Room' which provides a safe, calm environment that can be accessed at other times of the day. - The school takes a 'Graduated Approach' to plan interventions for any students with additional needs in order to ensure needs of all students are met holistically.
+This involves assessing needs, planning to meet these needs in the optimum way, delivering teaching and reviewing approaches and progress. - Staff attend both external training, as well as planned internal training sessions, to help improve understanding of complex needs and ensure these are catered for.
+Examples of training include Autism in Girls (by Dr Alicia Crane, Educational Psychologist) and safer recruitment training (by the NSPCC), which have been undertaken this academic year, as well as a range of specific training sessions for TAs to ensure they have the skills to support children with specific needs.